 Step 1 - Make sure to put your bath on a level surface, use a spirit level to double check.
-You can then remove the fittings box, that is normally attached underneath the bath, and check that you have all of the relevant components ready.
+You can then remove the fittings box (normally attached underneath the bath) and check that you have all of the relevant components ready.

-2 - Remove the protective packaging on the bath.Y you should inspect your bath thoroughly, checking for any damage and if it is the right colour/fit you ordered.
+Step 2 - Remove the protective packaging on the bath.You should inspect your bath thoroughly, checking for any damage and if it is the correct colour/fit you ordered.
 Checking before you fit is essential as you will not be able to return the bath after installation is attempted.

 Step 5 - You now need to adjust the height of the legs to match the bath height you desire, using a trusty tape measure.
-We also suggest that you use something like wood to place the bath on.
-This will stop it from scratching the floor.

-Step 14 - Turn the water supply back on at the mains, you will need to check for leaks, you can do this by closing the waste and running a bath.
+Step 14 - Turn the water supply back on at the mains.
+You will need to check for leaks, you can do this by closing the waste and running a bath.